 External BBG reference

-The ESG baseband generator uses an internal reference clock as its time base.
-Alternatively, an external reference clock can be used as the time base by selecting External BBG reference.
-If an external reference is used, it should be connected to the ESG prior to downloading waveform and instrument settings.
+Sets reference frequency for the ESG dual arbitrary baseband generator to internal or external.
+If an external reference is used, it should be con nected to the ESG prior to downloading waveform and instrument settings.

 Invert marker polarity